-- New development should be good quality design which befits that expected of a National Park; it should not be a bland 'suburban' type with no reference to locality.
-Innovative, modern design is encouraged; - Developers should recognise the significant opportunity to provide high quality, well designed development with a considered approach to densities, form and layout, alongside significant areas of public green spaces.
+Developers should recognise the significant opportunity to provide high quality, well designed development with a considered approach to densities, form and layout, including public green spaces.

-5.1.6 Informed design
+5.8 Informed design

-- A site analysis should be undertaken, including existing microclimatic conditions, relationship to neighbouring buildings and countryside, use patterns of the site and transport analysis including opportunities to enhance pedestrian and nonvehicular opportunities.
-An explanation of the proposed developments relationship to the existing village should be included in a design statement; - Variety and richness of size and shape of houses and material use should be utilised, ensuring that building shapes reflect the principles and proportions of traditional housing in the area.
-Alternating building heights are acceptable from I to 2.5 storey; - New development should not simply copy older buildings in the area.
-Existing form, building lines and massing should be considered and influence the proposed design;
+A site analysis should be undertaken, including existing microclimatic conditions, relationship to neighbouring buildings and countryside, use patterns of the site and transport analysis, including opportunities to enhance pedestrian and non-vehicular experiences.
+An explanation of the proposed development's relationship to the existing village should be included in a design statement.

-Shared external spaces or other landmarks act as markers in the development, providing orientation, social space and enhanced relationships to adjacent housing
+- Variety and richness of size and shape of houses and material use is required, ensuring that building shapes reflect the principles and proportions of traditional housing in the area.
+Alternating building heights are acceptable from 1 to 2.5 storey. - New development should not simply copy older buildings in the area.
+Existing form, building lines and massing should be considered and influence the proposed design. - Building clusters should be formed and focused on external amenity space.
+Amenity space should be useable. - Natural materials such as stone, lime render and timber, with slate or metal roofing finishes are preferred, but are not exclusive and should not preclude innovative design.
+Material choices should be clearly explained in a design statement. - Shared external spaces or other landmarks act as markers in the development, providing orientation, social space and enhanced relationships to adjacent housing.